 For example, if moisture starts accumulating in your storage unit, anything you have inside will become susceptible to mold, mildew, corrosion and rust.
 This can be especially dangerous for stored goods and items of personal value like clothing, photos, wood, leather and electronic appliances.

 It is highly recommended that the items you are storing stay protected and safe.
-Here are some things you can do in order to ensure a moisture-resistant, mold-free storage unit.
+Here are some things you can do in order to ensure a moisture-resistant and mold-free storage unit.

 It is important that you measure the humidity levels inside your storage unit regularly.
 Indoor humidity should never exceed 50%.